-- Waste Reduction Handbook.
+- · Waste Reduction Handbook.
 Produced in 1991, it was a general guide designed to acquaint New Yorkers with basic practices that can prevent waste and save money.
-It was distributed by outreach - staff, at street fairs and events, through environmental organizations, and in response to requests to the Sanitation Action Center. - · Subway Posters.
+It was distributed by outreach - staff, at street fairs and events, through environmental organizations, and in response to requests to the Sanitation Action Center. - Subway Posters.
 Three posters that showed ways to reduce waste at home, at work, and while shopping were created for a threemonth subway campaign that promoted the Waste Reduction Handbook.
 Copies of the posters were also printed and distributed to businesses, schools, City agencies, and various organizations.

-• Waste Prevention Holiday Cards.
-In 1991 and 1992, BWPRR distributed holiday cards, "Tis The Season To Reduce Waste and 'Tis the season to be an environmental angel!
+· Waste Prevention Holiday Cards.
+In 1991 and 1992, BWPRR distributed holiday cards, 'Tis The Season To Reduce Waste and 'Tis the season to be an environmental angel!
 They included economical ways to reduce excess waste when planning parties and giving gifts.

-Reuse It, Repair It, Rent It, Donate It - But Don't Throw It Away!, a guide to reuse in NYC, was produced in 1993 to provide residents with tips and lists of Yellow Pages subject headings for the repair, rental, purchase, and donation of used goods.
+• Reuse It, Repair It, Rent It, Donate It - But Don't Throw It Away!, a guide to reuse in NYC, was produced in 1993 to provide residents with tips and lists of Yellow Pages subject headings for the repair, rental, purchase, and donation of used goods.
 It has been distributed in the same manner as the Waste Reduction Handbook.

 • It Makes Business Cents to Prevent Waste was produced in 1994 to offer businesses waste prevention strategies.
 It includes real examples of cost-saving initiatives adopted by companies and a list of organizations that accept donations.
-In addition to the distribution methods listed above, the guide was included in commercial recycling packets and listed on the waste prevention page in the Businessto-Business telephone directory.
+In addition to the distribution methods listed above, the guide was included in commercial recycling packets and listed on the waste prevention page in the Businessto-Business nding Dollars In City Trash guide was produced and distributed to City agency employees in 1996.

-• Finding Dollars in City Trash: The Budget Stretching Guide to Preventing Waste in NYC Government Agencies.
-This guide was produced and distributed to City agency employees in 1996.
+· Finding Dollars Guide to Preventing Waste in NYC Government

+The Budget-Stretching Guide to Preventing Waste in NYC Government Agencies